How to Upgrade from Windows 10 to Windows 11?

 Windows OOBE KB5005716 Update to upgrade to Windows 11

 Windows OOBE KB5005716 update is an update primarily designed for new Windows devices that are running on Windows versions 2004, 20H2, 21H1, and even 21H2.
-This option to upgrade to Windows 11 is available only from Windows OOBE screen.
+This option to upgrade to Windows 11 is available only from the Windows OOBE screen.
 The catch here is that you need to reset your device or clean install Windows 10.
 There is no other legitimate way to manually download Windows 11.

 upgrade to Windows 11